 - Eat & Drink

 Visit Buffalo Niagara continues to monitor public health advisories, policies and protocols in an effort to ensure visitors’ health, safety and well-being.
-The precautions that were implemented across our region appear to have been effective — the number of COVID-19 cases is down dramatically, restrictions are being eased and area businesses are beginning to re-open in a prudent and methodical manner with your safety as our community’s highest priority.
-Although life is beginning to return to something resembling normal, many of the socially-distanced diversions, virtual experiences and self-guided walking tours listed here can still be enjoyed if you’re not ready to resume in-person and group activities.
+Restrictions are being eased and area businesses are beginning to re-open in a prudent and methodical manner with your safety as our community’s highest priority.
+Many of the socially-distanced diversions, virtual experiences and self-guided walking tours listed here can still be enjoyed if you’re not ready to resume in-person and group activities.

 We’re ready to welcome you back whenever you are ready to start traveling again.
 Be well and stay healthy!